-Fuel disbursements of \$4,569 in fiscal year 2013 consisted primarily of reimbursements to mayoral staff.
+Fiscal year 2014 fuel disbursements aggregating \$2,562 primarily consisted of reimbursements to mayoral staff.
 Fuel is reimbursed based on actual invoices and is not based on actual usage or mileage.
+Records of actual mileage and details of origin and destination are not available.